How To Become More Employable

 Sharpen your interpersonal and soft skills

 Commonly known as C-skills, interpersonal and soft skills are a must-have for the students and graduates of today.
 Developing these skills is just as important as any professional skill.
-Employers are looking for evidence of skills such as communication, creativity, cooperation, time management during your studies, extracurricular activities and past work experiences.
+Employers are looking for evidence of skills such as communication, creativity, cooperation, and time management during your studies, extracurricular activities and past work experiences.

 Prepare for interviews